billionsjoel/OOP-RUBY-LIBRARY-APP/README.md

 Navigate to the repository by running `cd OOP-RUBY-LIBRARY-APP`.

 ## Installation
-Clone the repo and run `bundle install` in the command line to install the dependencies, then run `console.rb`
+Clone the repo and run `bundle install` in the command line to install the dependencies, then run `irb`

 ## Author